Melbourne's storages reach 80%

-Melbourne’s water storages increased by 0.3% of capacity in the past week, representing a net gain of 5.6 billion litres.
+Melbourne’s water storages reached 80% of capacity this week, representing a net gain of 3.2 billion litres.

-Melburnians used an average of 149 litres of water per person per day, 6 litres more than the previous week.
+Melburnians used an average of 149 litres of water per person per day.
+This is the 2 litres more than the previous week.

 Permanent water use rules are currently in place.
 Visit water.vic.gov.au for information on water use rules and tips on how to save water.

 The Victorian Government is helping everyone choose the right water for the job.
 Using alternative water sources, such as rainwater from our roofs, reduces our reliance on drinking water supplies.
 Visit rightwater.vic.gov.au for more information.